 “In the short run, the stock market is a voting machine, in the long run, it is a weighing machine” –Benjamin Graham

 Although there is some debate about the attribution of the above quote, there is no doubt concerning its meaning and the philosophical implications on investment style and short and long-term returns.
 Essentially, short term investors can push stock prices up and down based on either mania or gloom in the short-term news flow.
-Investors are “voting” through their purchases of stock when they believe there are good times ahead and selling when they are less optimistic.
+Investors are “voting” through their trading.
+They purchase stock when they believe there are good times ahead.
+They sell when they are less optimistic.

 What would you pay for a dollar of profit?